-This solution proposes to use authorization tokens as in OAuth 2.0 to indicate that the source UE or the UE-to-UE relay are authorized to to use a specific relaying service or to serve a specific relaying service.
+This solution proposes to use authorization tokens as in OAuth 2.0 to indicate that the source UE or the UE-to-UE relay are authorized to use a specific relaying service or to serve a specific relaying service.

 This solution also applies for authorization between the UE-to-UE relay and the target UE even though the solution description below does not explicitly mention the target UE.